rvasanthbabu/Graphql/README.md

 # Graphql

-### About The Project
+### About the project
-This project hilights how to use GraphQL with java.
+This project highlights how to use GraphQL with java.
 This project expose GraphQL endpoint covering the below 2 usecases
 * Filter data using graphQL from DB(H2 in this case)
 * Filter data from already exposed REST endpoint